 Create a SuperOffice template stored in O365 SharePoint / Google Drive, that will create and store documents in O365 SharePoint / Google Drive

-This will store the template in the O365 cloud / Google cloud, and when the user uses this template - the document created will also be saved in the O365 / Google cloud, and opened with Google Drive / Word Online:
+This guide show you how to store the template in the O365 cloud / Google cloud, and when the user uses this template - the document created will also be saved in the O365 / Google cloud and opened with Google Drive / Word Online:

-1. Open SuperOffice Admin, go to Lists, choose "Document - Template"
+- Open SuperOffice Admin, go to Lists, choose "Document - Template", Click “Add”

 - Click “Save”

-To be able to edit the template in Google Drive / Word Online - the template needs to be located in the O365 / Google cloud.
+To be able to edit the template in Google Drive / Word Online - the template needs to be located in the O365 / Google cloud (ref.
+"Store template in:" above).
 If this is not a requirement - the template can stay put in CRM Online storage (SO Archive) if you like.

 If you want to change where the original templates store new documents created - you can do this by changing the original template property "Document stored in:".